Chapter 13

 "[30] I urge you, brothers, by our Lord Jesus Christ and by the love of the Spirit, to join me in my struggle by praying to God for me.
 [31] Pray that I may be rescued from the unbelievers in Judea and that my service in Jerusalem may be acceptable to the saints there, [32] so that by God's will I may come to you with joy and together with you be refreshed.
 [33] The God of peace be with you all.
 Amen."

 In addition to asking for pray from others, we are also to pray for others.
-To see this let us consider the following passage of Paul's letter to the Ephesians.
+To see this let us consider the following Scripture,

 Ephesians 6:18